 A media kit is a nice little kit that you can send to companies to show them that you are a great person to work with.
 Hey!
 I have a media kit.
-Let’s check it out, shall we?
+Let’s check it out, so you can get a better idea of how to create a media kit, shall we?

 But first, if you haven’t read the rest of this series, you should do that!

 I made this snazzy media kit using the Resume format on Canva.
 Within that format you can go to “Layouts” and pick a nice layout that you like.

 So, let’s talk about some of the features of my media kit that I believe you should also have in your media kit.